-Subject to the limitations in this Section 8(c), we will preserve, use, or disclose your personal data if we believe that it is necessary to comply with a law, regulation, legal process, or legitimate governmental request; to protect the safety of any person; to protect the safety or security of our Service or to prevent spam, abuse, or other malicious activity of actors on our Service; or to protect our rights or property or the rights or property of those who use our Services.
-Non-public information about our users will not be released to law enforcement except in response to an appropriate legal process such as a subpoena, court order, or other valid legal processes that has been reviewed by LatticeWork.
+Subject to the limitations in this Section, we will preserve, use, or disclose your personal data if we believe that it is necessary to comply with a law, regulation, legal process, or legitimate governmental request; to protect the safety of any person; to protect the safety or security of our Service or to prevent spam, abuse, or other malicious activity of actors on our Service; or to protect our rights or property or the rights or property of those who use our Services.
+Non-public information about our users will not be released to law enforcement except in response to an appropriate legal process such as a subpoena, court order, or other valid legal process that has been reviewed by LatticeWork.
 If, however, we receive information that provides us with a good faith belief that there is an exigent emergency involving the danger of death or serious physical injury to a person, we may provide information to law enforcement trying to prevent or mitigate the danger (if we have it), to be determined on a case-by-case basis.

-Third-Party Social Plugins
+Third Party Social Plugins

 How Long Do We Keep Your Personal Information?

-Your personal information is processed for the period necessary to fulfill the purposes for which it is collected, to comply with legal and regulatory obligations, and for the duration of any period necessary to establish, exercise, or defend any legal rights.
+Your personal information is processed for the period necessary to fulfill the purposes for which it is collected, to comply with legal and regulatory obligations and for the duration of any period necessary to establish, exercise or defend any legal rights.

-In order to determine the most appropriate retention periods for your personal information, we consider the amount, nature, and sensitivity of your information, the reasons for which we collect and process your personal data, and applicable legal requirements.
+In order to determine the most appropriate retention periods for your personal information, we consider the amount, nature and sensitivity of your information, the reasons for which we collect and process your personal data, and applicable legal requirements.
 For example,

 - Personal data is stored for the duration of the commercial relationship and then retained only as required to satisfy applicable contractual, legal and financial retention obligations, after which it is deleted or archived (only if necessary to comply with legal retention obligations for the latter);

-- Usage Information is stored for ten years to comply with contractual and security requirements.
+- Usage information is stored for ten years to comply with contractual and security requirements.

 In some circumstances, you can ask us to delete your data.
 See Additional Legal Rights For Users in the European Economic Area below for further information.

 Some exceptions from static retention periods may occur.
 For instance, we cannot delete personal data when there are legal obligations to retain it (e.g. arising from tax or commercial law).
 This is particularly true of financial data and payment information.
 Additionally, we cannot delete personal data when it is needed for the establishment, exercise or defense of legal claims (also known as a “litigation hold”).
-In this case, the personal data will be retained as long as needed for exercising respective potential legal claims.
+In this case, the personal data will be retained if needed for exercising respective potential legal claims.